bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcationPO.md

 The bifurcations are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flags:

-- `contParams.detect_bifurcation = 2`
+- `contParams.detect_bifurcation >= 2`

-The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
+The bifurcation points are located by looking at the Floquet spectrum **e.g.** by monitoring the unstable Floquet exponents.
 The Floquet exponent λ is declared unstable if `real(λ) > contParams.tol_stability`.
 The located bifurcation points are then returned in `br.specialpoint`.

 ## Precise detection of bifurcation points using bisection